fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/row-transition-animation.md

 - Downloaded and installed FusionGrid Server(link), and the server is running

-### Chart Configuration
+### Grid Configuration

-The chart configuration files are simple .json files.
-If you are executing the template code without any changes, the chart configuration file should be in the following path:
+The grid configuration files are simple .json files.
+Below is an example of how the row transition animations work.

 ```json
 var schema = [